 You’ve just landed a job offer—congratulations!
-But, what happens when the salary isn't quite what you expected, or the benefits aren’t all that great?
-This can be tricky territory, as no one wants to start off a new job on the wrong foot.
+But what happens when the salary isn't quite what you expected, or the benefits aren’t all that great?
+It can be tricky territory, as no one wants to start off a new job on the wrong foot.

 Understanding Employment at Will

-But, unfortunately, that also means an employer can legally withdraw your job offer if he or she feels put off by your request for a higher salary or better benefits.
+Unfortunately, that also means an employer can legally withdraw your job offer if he or she feels put off by your request for a higher salary or better benefits.
 So, if you’re not happy with the offer, take a little time to gather your thoughts and then move forward carefully.

 Exceptions to Employment at Will

-Several other states provide greater latitude in their public policy regarding exceptions to employment-at-will.
+Several other states provide greater latitude in their public policy regarding exceptions to employment at will.
 In most states, the employment-at-will principle extends to cases where job offers are withdrawn under the assumption that the employer could fire an employee at any point in time after the hire anyway.

 This type of statute can be used to defend a job seeker when he or she is negatively impacted as a result of a withdrawn offer.

 For example, a candidate may have lost his or her original job after giving notice to their prior employer, or he or she may have incurred moving expenses to relocate for the new job.
 There are other exceptions that can protect applicants when a job offer has been rescinded.

-How to Successfully Counter Offer
+How to Successfully Counteroffer

-In addition, you should be prepared to defend your request with reasons as to why you deserve increased compensation.
+4. Stay calm.
 Even if you're insulted by a low offer, don't show it and don’t say anything in anger.
-Instead, calmly and kindly explain why you’re making a counter offer.
+Instead, calmly and kindly explain why you’re making a counteroffer.

-Be careful not to represent your counter offer as an ultimatum unless you are prepared to leave the bargaining table without that job.
+Be careful not to represent your counteroffer as an ultimatum unless you are prepared to leave the bargaining table without that job.

 If Your Job Offer Is Withdrawn

 Despite your best intentions (and good manners), the employer may take the job offer off the table.
-If you do end up finding yourself in a sticky situation following a counter offer, remember that you can consult an attorney in your state to determine if you are legally entitled to any protections following the withdrawal of a job offer.
+If you do end up finding yourself in a sticky situation following a counteroffer, remember that you can consult an attorney in your state to determine if you are legally entitled to any protections following the withdrawal of a job offer.